Is A Vehicle An Asset

 Despite the challenges, there are specific situations where a vehicle can reasonably be viewed as an asset:

 • Classic or Collectible Cars: Certain vehicles, particularly classic or vintage cars in excellent condition, can appreciate in value over time, becoming genuine assets.
-However, this requires careful selection, meticulous maintenance, and a strong understanding of the collectible car market.
+Still, this requires careful selection, meticulous maintenance, and a strong understanding of the collectible car market.

 • Vehicles Used in a Business with High Resale Value: Certain businesses require specialized vehicles that retain their value longer due to their specialized nature and limited availability.
 This would make them more valuable assets compared to standard passenger vehicles.